In the next major release of PushCoin, the Student Wallet feature has been significantly redesigned.

 PushCoin V1 (Current Version)

 In the current production version (V1), the Student Wallet functions as an account that can accept both charges—typically from cafeteria point-of-sale (POS) systems—and deposits from parents.
-Charges for meals deduce the Wallet balance, while other charges, like student fees, are billed on a dedicated “Fees” account and must be paid separately by parents.
+Charges for meals deduct the Wallet balance, while other charges, like student fees, are billed on a dedicated “Fees” account and must be paid separately by parents.

 PushCoin V2 (Upcoming Version)